MarMarhoun/freelance_work/side_projects/NLP_projs/eda_streamlit/readme.md

 The file **Image_detection.ipynb** contains an example of how to use Streamlit, TensorFlow, and an online medical image dataset to create a deep learning model for medical image detection.
 I will use the "MedNIST" dataset, a large-scale dataset of labeled clinical images, for this example.

 TensorFlow Deployment: Deploy the model and the Streamlit app on TensorFlow using TensorFlow Serving or TensorFlow Hub for easy integration with other applications.

+## Code to web scrapping and crawling using streamlit, Flask and Django

+The code for web scraping and crawling using Streamlit, you can create a user interface that allows users to input search queries and filter results.
+Here's an example of how you can modify the existing code to incorporate Streamlit: